bniculea/beginning-programming/Session10/Session10.md

             }
         ```

-//TODO => Add sample input/output

-1. Write a C++ program which will multiply a scalar with a two dimensional matrix
+4. Write a C++ program which will multiply a scalar with a two dimensional matrix
     - The theory says that the result will be a matrix where each element is the element from the first matrix, multiplied with the scalar.
     - Sample Input:
         ```JSON